ujjwal-2706/PL-Assignment/README.md

 ### Running the Parser
 - First Place while_ast.sml , while.yacc, while.lex, makefile, loader.sml in the same directory along with the testfiles containing the while language code
 - open the terminal and go that directory where the files are placed
-- run make all command ( This will automatically enter the sml terminal)
+- run "make all" command ( This will automatically enter the sml terminal)
 - use "parser(filename);" and hit enter to create the AST of the program in file filename

 ## Context-free grammar